Mental and Emotional Development

 This main objective is attained through focus on the following sub-phases: assertiveness, self-discipline, temper control, poise, objective decision-making and the selection of options under stress.
 Tower Tots

-For most 3-year-olds, this is their first exposure to physical education.
+For most three year olds, this is their first exposure to physical education.
 Our goal is to help the children build a solid foundation to develop age appropriate tasks.
 Our program is centered on spatial awareness, basic motor skills, crossing the plane, personal involvement and fun.
 We are introducing and emphasizing the importance of sharing, taking turns and respecting one another.
-PreKindergarten/Kindergarten
+Prekindergarten/kindergarten

 Our eager and independent learners are soon introduced to activities that require them to work in pairs and small groups to accomplish a common goal.
 Parachute activities require them to work cooperatively as a large group to achieve success.
 Our children have now experienced the importance of teamwork through simple cooperative tasks.

-In 1st and 2nd Grades we continue to provide additional practice opportunities and instruction to improve locomotor and non-locomotor skills.
+In first and second grades we continue to provide additional practice opportunities and instruction to improve locomotor and non-locomotor skills.
 Activities are presented to provide our students with the opportunity to improve coordination, reaction time and ball tracking — thus making the manipulation of objects easier.
 They can now focus their practice time on mastering proper techniques.
 By providing appropriate physical education experiences, we can help them expand and refine social skills and acceptable ways to respond to challenges, success and failure.

 Additionally, we begin to introduce the concepts of physical fitness.
 Our weekly fitness walk provides us with the opportunity to allow our children to discover that their heart beats faster and their breathing accelerates during physical activity, and why it is important to develop a lifelong exercise routine.
 We use their genuine excitement for learning to help them begin to control their bodies and emotions.
 Through activities we can help them begin to develop a sense of right and wrong, and that their actions have consequences.